-An agribusiness using Yahoo or Gmail email accounts looks like a farmer trying to harvest using a bicycle.
+An agricultural business using Yahoo or Gmail email accounts looks like a farmer trying to harvest using a bicycle.
 It’s just not professional.

-With my web design package you can set up as many email addresses as you wish, your hosting package size being the only limit.
+With our web design package, you can set up as many email addresses as you wish, your hosting package size being the only limit.

-Your agri website comes with Google Analytics which lets you see these important metrics.
+Your agricultural website comes with Google Analytics, which lets you see these important metrics.

 Your website also contains a search function that records what people who use it search for.

 It’s a great way to stay abreast of market expectations.

 In other words, if you’re focusing your marketing on trying to move more new tractors, but you notice an uptick in farmers searching for secondhand tractors or tractor tires, you could adjust your marketing strategy to align with the market.